salvatorecorvaglia/raven/README.md

-# 🐦‍⬛ Raven — Cross-Platform System Monitor
+# Raven 🐦‍⬛

-A modern system monitor that works on **Linux, BSD, macOS, and Windows**.
+**A modern system monitor that works on Linux, BSD, macOS, and Windows.**

+---

 ## Features